tapis-project/documentation/source/technical/systems.rst

     "rootDir": "/home/<userid>"
  }

-Where <userid> is replaced with your username.
+Where *<userid>* is replaced with your username.
 Also ensure that the root directory path is correct.
 Now use the create child system REST endpoint to create the child system.
-Let's assuming that the new child system will be a child of a parent system called parent-system.
+Let's assume that the new child system will be a child of a parent system called *parent-system*.

 Using PySDK::